OpenTermsArchive/contrib-versions/AmazonKindleStore/Terms of Service.md

 For the purposes of this Agreement:

-"Content Provider" means the party offering Kindle Content in the Kindle Store, which may be us or a third party. however for Kindle Content designated as active content in the Kindle Store, Content Provider means the publisher of the Kindle Content.
+"Content Provider" means the party offering Kindle Content in the Kindle Store, which may be us or a third party. however for Kindle Content designated as active content in the Kindle Store, ?Content Provider? means the publisher of the Kindle Content.

 "Kindle" means our portable electronic reading devices.